-- 93 The congruency in (2) has been scarcely recognized so far, which may be traced to the fact that the semantic - 94 phenomena are non-overlapping for the most part: while classic quantification deals with the upper and - 95 lower end of the quantity scale (all, no) and with existence (a, some), these aspects are out of focus in - 96 typical relative adjectives.
-As can be seen from (2), however, gradation phenomena are analogous to the full range of quantification phenomena, especially as there are adjectives (so-called absolute adjectives like full, empty, dry, wet, see Kennedy 2007) that also involve reference to scale boundaries.
-Accordingly,

-99 this opts for a more fine-grained compositional treatment of quantifiers compatible with the semantics of
+The congruency in (2) has been scarcely recognized so far, which may be traced by the fact that the semantic phenomena are nonoverlapping for the most part: while classic quantification deals with the upper and lower ends of the quantity scale (all, no) and with existence (a, some), these aspects are out of focus in typical relative adjectives.
+As can be seen from (2), however, gradation phenomena are analogous to the full range of quantification phenomena, especially as there are adjectives [the so-called absolute adjectives such as full, empty, dry, and wet, see Kennedy (2007)] that also involve reference to scale boundaries.
+Accordingly, this opts for a more fine-grained compositional treatment of quantifiers compatible with the semantics of gradation.